BabylonJS/OldDocumentationSite/content/tutorials/03_Advanced/Transparency_and_How_Meshes_Are_Rendered.md

 *In this scene, the sphere is alpha tested, the base blocks are opaque and the pillars are alpha blended.*

-The following list will help you understand in which categories your meshes will be put.
-For more information on each of the properties mentioned here, take a look at the [Materials Tutorial](page.php?p=22051).
+The following list will help you understand which categories your meshes will be put into.
+For more information on each of the properties mentioned here, take a look at the [Materials Tutorial](http://doc.babylonjs.com/tutorials/Materials).

 **Alpha blended meshes:**